 Divide the work

-General cleaning can be a daunting task but it doesn’t have to be.
-You can plan to clean by area and on a staggered basis.
+General cleaning can be daunting but it doesn’t have to be.
+You can clean by area and on a staggered basis.
 Plus, you don’t have to do everything by yourself.
 Your kids can clean their own rooms during spring break.
 Assign the older ones an extra area to tidy up, for example, the den or living room, since they are the ones who probably use it a lot more anyway.

 Prioritize areas where moisture may build-up